shikhharsiingh/accident_detection/README.md

 ~~~

 <b>On Linux,</b>
-Execute the following command on terminal
+Execute the following command on a new terminal
 ~~~
 apt-get install protobuf-compiler
 ~~~